Menger's Theorem for Temporal Paths (Not Walks): Introduction

+\paragraph*{Problem definition.} The discussion that follows consider the non-strict case, but we make it clear from the context when the strict case is being applied.

-\textbf{Problem definition.} \emph{Temporal walks} from a single source $s$ to a single target $t$ are walks respecting the flow of time, i.e. the time label of the edges they traverse is non-decreasing.
-This paper deals with \emph{temporal paths}, where a temporal path is a temporal walk that is not allowed to come back in a same vertex.
-In Figure~\ref{fig:walks_paths}, temporal paths from $s$ to $t$ are:\footnote{A shown in Section~\ref{sec:defs}, temporal paths and walks are indicated as alternating sequences of vertices and time labels of the temporal edges they traverse.} $P_1=(s,1,u,2,t)$ $P_2=(s,1,u,3,t)$, $P_3=(s,2,u,2,t)$, $P_4=(s,2,u,3,t)$.
-Temporal walks from $s$ to $t$ include all these temporal paths and also the temporal walk $W_1=(s,1,u,1,x,2,y,3,u,3,t)$.
-Additionally, a temporal walk/path is said to be \emph{strict} if the time labels on the edges are strictly increasing.
-For example, among the previously mentioned temporal walks/paths, only $P_1$, $P_2$, and $P_4$ are strict.
-The strict model is more appropriate when one deals with fine granularity of time, while the non-strict one is more appropriate when the time granularity is relatively big, e.g. a single snapshot corresponds to all the streets available in a day (see~\cite{ZFMN.20}).
-Concerning vertex disjointness, two possible versions can be considered.
+We use \autoref{fig:walks_paths} for clarity purposes.
+Observe that the temporal paths (not walks) from $s$ to $t$ are: $P_1=(s,1,u,2,t)$ $P_2=(s,1,u,3,t)$, $P_3=(s,2,u,2,t)$, and $P_4=(s,2,u,3,t)$.
+Temporal walks from $s$ to $t$ include all these temporal paths and the temporal walk $W_1=(s,1,u,1,x,2,y,3,u,3,t)$.
+Finally, if we constrain ourselves to strict walks and paths, only $P_1$, $P_2$, and $P_4$ are picked.
+Concerning disjointness, two possible versions can be considered.
 One asks agents to use different vertices, i.e. if an agent passes by a vertex $x$, then no other agent is allowed to pass by $x$, even at a different time.
-Another less constraining one asks that if an agent stays at vertex $x$ at time $t$, then no other agent can be at $x$ at time $t$, but could be at $x$ in another moment.
-The former is referred to as \emph{vertex disjointness}, while the latter as \emph{t-vertex disjointness}.
-As an example of the difference between vertex disjointness and t-vertex disjointness, in Figure~\ref{fig:walks_paths} note that $P_3$ and $W_1$ are not vertex disjoint, as they both pass through $u$, but they are t-vertex disjoint since they pass through $u$ at different times.
-As in~\cite{KlobasMMNZ21,KlobasMMNZ23,abs-2301-10503}, in this paper we deal with the latter, namely, t-vertex disjointness.
+Another less constraining one asks that if an agent stays at vertex $x$ at time $i$, then no other agent can be at $x$ at time $i$, but could be at $x$ in another moment.
+The former is referred to as \emph{vertex-disjointness}, while the latter as \emph{\tvertex-disjointness}.
+As an example of the difference between vertex-disjointness and \tvertex-disjointness, in \autoref{fig:walks_paths} note that $P_3$ and $W_1$ are not vertex-disjoint, as they both pass through $u$, but they are \tvertex-disjoint since they pass through $u$ at different times.
+As in~\cite{KlobasMMNZ21,KlobasMMNZ23,abs-2301-10503}, in this paper we deal with \tvertex-disjointness.
 More specifically, we consider the following two problems.